swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 ## Motivation

-In [SE-304: Structured Concurrency](https://github.com/apple/swift-evolution/blob/main/proposals/0304-structured-concurrency.md) we introduced concept of tasks and task groups, which can be used to spawn multiple concurrently executing child-tasks anc collect their results before exiting out of the task group.
+In [SE-0304: Structured Concurrency](0304-structured-concurrency.md) we introduced the concept of tasks and task groups, which can be used to spawn multiple concurrently executing child-tasks and collect their results before exiting out of the task group.

 Task groups are a very powerful, yet low-level, building block useful for creating powerful parallel computing patterns, such as collecting the "first few" successful results, and other typical fan-out or scatter/gather patterns.
 They work best for spreading out computation of same-typed operations.
 For example, a parallelMap could be implemented in terms of a TaskGroup.
-In that sense, task groups are a low level implementation primitive, and not the end-user API that developers are expected to interact with a lot, rather, it is expected that more powerful primivites are built on top of task groups.
+In that sense, task groups are a low level implementation primitive, and not the end-user API that developers are expected to interact with a lot, rather, it is expected that more powerful primitives are built on top of task groups.

-Task Groups also automatially propagate task cancellation, priority, and task-local values through to child-tasks and offer an flexible API to collect results from those child-tasks _in completion order_, which is impossible to achieve otherwise using other structured concurrency APIs.
+Task Groups also automatically propagate task cancellation, priority, and task-local values through to child-tasks and offer an flexible API to collect results from those child-tasks _in completion order_, which is impossible to achieve otherwise using other structured concurrency APIs.
 They do all this while upholding the structured concurrency guarantees that a child-task may never "out-live" (i.e. keep running after the task group scope has exited) the parent task.

 While task groups are indeed very powerful, they are hard to use with *heterogenous results* and step-by-step initialization patterns.